 How to make Clotted Cream for the Perfect Cream Tea.
-It takes very little effort and really just time to make thick, rich, velvety cream perfect for slathering on fresh scones with your favourite jam.
+It takes very little effort and really just time to make thick, rich, velvety cream.
+Perfect for slathering on fresh scones with your favourite jam.

 One of the purist of pleasures there can be is thick, rich dairy cream and clotted cream just has to be the ultimate example.

 Here in Newfoundland we have a very great fondness for “thick cream”.
 It has been enjoyed by generations atop pies and tarts or served with fruit and jelly for Sunday supper dessert.

 I remember well when growing up here, whenever the first blueberries of the season were turned into jam.

 We would bake fresh homemade bread and enjoy thick slices slathered in a layer of Fussels cream and the freshly made wild blueberry jam.
-That remains to this day, one of my ultimate indulgences; there’s just nothing better.
+That remains to this day, one of my ultimate indulgences.
+There’s just nothing better.

-At 23% milk fat, Fussels Thick Cream is indulgent indeed, but it pales in comparison to British clotted cream which can have twice the milk fat content.
+At 23% milk fat, Fussels Thick Cream is indulgent indeed.
+However, it pales in comparison to British clotted cream which can have twice the milk fat content.

-Residents of both counties are very particular about which goes first, the jam or the cream and they can be quite adamant about which is the better way, with the Cornish preference being jam first, then cream.
+Residents of both counties are very particular about which goes first, the jam or the cream.
+They can be quite adamant about which is the better way, with the Cornish preference being jam first, then cream.

-I experimented with a few of the variables in what is essentially the same method of slow heating of the cream in the oven overnight, followed by a thorough 2 stage cooling before skimming the rich clotted cream of the top.
+I experimented with a few of the variables in what is essentially the same method of slow heating of the cream in the oven overnight.
+That’s followed by a thorough 2 stage cooling before skimming the rich clotted cream of the top.

 This is not so much of a recipe, it’s more of a relaying of the method variations I used that worked best in making this decadent cream.